-• Attend every timetabled session, on time.
+Attend every timetabled session, on time

-4. Recording Attendance
+4. Recording attendance

-Attendance register
+4.1 Attendance register

-We will keep an electronic attendance register on the school MIS: Arbor and place all pupils onto this register.
+We will keep an electronic attendance register, and place all pupils onto this register.

-We will take our attendance register at the start of every lesson of the school day.
-The marks recorded during Registration and Period 4 will determine the statutory Roll Call mark.
-Arbor will mark, using the appropriate national attendance and absence codes from the School Attendance (Pupil Registration) (England) Regulations 2024, whether every pupil is:
+We will take our attendance register at the start of the first session of each school day and once during the second session.
+It will mark, using the appropriate national attendance and absence codes from the School Attendance (Pupil Registration) (England) Regulations 2024, whether every pupil is:

-- Present - Attending an approved off-site educational activity - Absent - Unable to attend due to exceptional circumstances.
+- Present - Attending an approved off-site educational activity - Absent - Unable to attend due to exceptional circumstances